Chinese Language Fellowship Program

 The Chinese Language Fellowship Program seeks to train a new generation of scholars who possess deep understanding of China’s contemporary politics, society, and modern history, as well as fluency in Chinese language.
 Funded by the Carnegie Corporation of New York, the CLFP provides fellowships of up to $50,000 to American graduate students whose work focuses on China policy issues to spend a year taking part in intensive Chinese language training at an institution of the fellow’s choice, generally in China or Taiwan.
 Learn more.

 Ellings-Korduba Research Fellowship Program

 Established in 2021 to honor NBR’s long-time president Richard Ellings and his wife Marta Korduba, the Ellings-Korduba Research Fellowship Program (EKFP) provides support for American graduate and advanced undergraduate students whose degrees focus on issues of strategic importance to the United States in Asia.
-The program enables students to spend a summer as junior fellows in residence at NBR’s Seattle office participating in a summer seminar series led by Dr. Ellings and high-level speakers from NBR’s network of experts.
+The program enables students to spend a summer as junior fellows in residence at NBR’s Seattle office and participate in a summer seminar series featuring high-level speakers from NBR’s network of experts.
 Learn more.

 Gorton Leaders Program

 The Gorton Leaders Program is a six-month professional development program that aims to enhance students’ ability to make a significant, positive impact in their respective fields of study.
 The program is open to advanced undergraduate and masters’ degree students attending universities in the Seattle area.
 Each class of GLP fellows takes part in a series of expert speaker discussions and guided reading centered on issues that Senator Slade Gorton focused on during his work with NBR: democracy in China, national security, and IP protection and digital trade.
 Learn more.